jondeuce/Ignite.jl/README.md

 ### Periodically evaluate model

-The real power of `Ignite.jl` comes when adding *events* to our training engine.
+The real power of `Ignite.jl` comes when adding *event handlers* to our training engine.

 Let's evaluate our model after every 5th training epoch.
 This can be easily incorporated without needing to modify any of the above training code:
 1. Create an `evaluator` engine which consumes batches of evaluation data